pankosmia/desktop-app-template/branding/README.md

 | 4. | favicon<!-- -->@1.75x.png	| 28x28 |	175% |
 | 5. | favicon<!-- -->@2x.png | 32x32 | 200% |

 These icons appear in the taskbar, window title bar, and Alt+Tab/task switcher while the application is running on Windows and Linux.
+The larger versions come into play when a user scales their resolution to 125%, 150%, 175%, or 200%.
 <span id="alternate-icns">&nbsp;</span>
 ### icon.icns - Alternate approaches - MacOS Desktop <sub><sup>... [↩](#toc)</sup></sub>
 The support section of [the icns wikipedia article](https://en.wikipedia.org/wiki/Apple_Icon_Image_format#Support) cites several options for creating an icns file.
 However, avoid Icon Composer.
 It is unable to create high-resolution icns files used on retina displays.